ian-whitestone/ian-whitestone.github.io/_posts/2020-05-23-tracking-state-with-type-2s.md

 end
 ```

-While this option isn't perfect, and comes with a host of other caveats I will discuss later, I ended up implementing it for this use case as it was the quickest and easiest solution to implement that provided the required granularity.
+While this option isn't perfect, and comes with a host of other caveats I will discuss later, I ended up choosing it for this use case as it was the quickest and easiest solution to implement that provided the required granularity.

 # Type 2 modelling recipes